-Some studies also have seen basil to have the ability to manage symptoms of fatty liver disease.
-This was tested with non-alcoholics.
+Some studies have also seen that basil has the ability to manage symptoms of fatty liver disease.

-13. Basil Cures Insect Bites And Stings
+17. Basil Cures Insect Bites And Stings

 You can then apply the basil extract or paste to the part of your skin where you were stung.

 This should relieve your itching and eventually heal it faster.

-14. Alkalizes Your Body
+18. Alkalizes Your Body

-You may have heard of this already but having a narrow pH range in your body makes it function better.
+You may have heard of this already, but having a narrow pH range in your body makes it function better.

 Regular drinking of basil tea can help you alkalize your body and give you an optimized pH level.

-15. Basil May Help With Your Diabetes
+19. Basil May Help With Your Diabetes

 Basil leaves are also claimed to be effective in lowering blood sugar levels in people who have issues with diabetes.

-According to a study in Evidence-Based Complementary and Alternative Medicine, basil is a natural safe way of assisting in normalizing blood glucose levels and blood pressure.
+According to a study in Evidence-Based Complementary and Alternative Medicine, basil is a natural, safe way of assisting in normalizing blood glucose levels and blood pressure.

-You can try drinking basil tea regularly to check if it really helps you manage your diabetic symptoms.
+You can try drinking basil tea regularly to check if it helps you manage your diabetic symptoms.

-16. Contains Many Helpful Nutrients
+20. Contains Many Helpful Nutrients

 Some of these are protein, calcium, iron, magnesium, manganese, phosphorus, potassium, sodium, zinc, vitamin A, thiamine, riboflavin, niacin, vitamin B6, folate, vitamin C, vitamin E, and vitamin K.

-17. Basil Helps Strengthen Bones
+21. Basil Helps Strengthen Bones

 Because basil contains both calcium and magnesium, consuming it is an effective way of improving the health of your bones.

 Here is my list of sage health benefits that you may also want to know.

-18. Protects Your Eyesight
+22. Protects Your Eyesight

-Basil is rich in antioxidants and vitamin A which are both significant in keeping your eyes healthy.
+Basil is rich in antioxidants and vitamin A, which are both significant in keeping your eyes healthy.

 Consuming basil regularly may also prevent night blindness and sore eyes.

 You probably didn’t know much about basil health benefits like I did.
-I just saw them in the dishes my parents cook.

-I’m usually in front of my computer for more than 10 hours a day and I can definitely need help in protecting my eyes.
+I’m usually in front of my computer for more than 10 hours a day, and I may need help protecting my eyes.